Patrick Blackett (1897-1974) was an accomplished British scientist who won the Nobel Prize in Physics in 1948.

 When the war concluded, the British Admiralty sent Blackett to Cambridge to complete his studies.
 Enjoying his studies at Cambridge immensely, Blackett decided to resign from the Royal Navy and focus solely upon studying mathematics and sub-atomic physics at Cambridge.
 Two years later, he completed his undergraduate degree and stayed on at the university as a Bye-Fellow studying under Ernest Rutherford at the Cavendish Laboratory.
 After completing this fellowship, Blackett became a fellow at King’s College, where he would remain until 1933.

 Blackett gained academic recognition in 1924 with his work related to photographic capture of alpha particles interacting with nitrogen molecules.
 In March of that year, Blackett married Constanza Bayon.
-The two would eventually have two children: a daughter Giovanna and a son Nicolas.
+The two would eventually have two children: a daughter, Giovanna, and a son, Nicolas.
+In 1925, Blackett published results of his experiments in which he bombarded nitrogen atoms with alpha particles to create oxygen, becoming the first person to deliberately transmute one element into another.

 Throughout the 1930s, Blackett worked with an Italian physicist named Giuseppe P. S. Occhialini on a variety of sub-atomic experiments.
 Together, these two physicists played an integral role in understanding the properties of the newly discovered particle, the positron.